Blizzard of January 1881: Temperatures

-At Orleton, the maximum never got above -7.0C on the 25th.
+At Orleton, the maximum never got above −7.0 °C on the 25th.
 Rivers in the area had frozen over by the 15th.

-Boston: 15 days the mean temp was -6.1C, 6.5 inches thick ice on river.
+Boston: 15 days the mean temp was −6.1 °C, 6.5 inches thick ice on river.

 Haverfordwest: River Cleddan frozen over.
-A maximum of -7.8C on the 20th.
+A maximum of −7.8 °C on the 20th.

 Killaloe: Large part of Lough Derg frozen over.

 An aurora was widely seen over the UK on the 31st.

 Reports from counties of snow depths

 From the Wirral to just north of Flamborough Head northwards, no snow fell from this storm although there was a deep cover of snow over a wide area.
 For instance, parts of the Lancashire plain had a general cover of 6 inches.